-Type of Trust Requirements Trusts for a Person Under Age 65 with a Disability The trustee must report any changes to the trust corpus and provide all of the following: OR Pooled Trust Trust account records showing the actual trust income and disbursements since the last renewal; Tooled Trust A report of expected trust income and disbursements over the next twelve months, using the Special Treatment Trust Anticipated Disbursements form (DE-312).
-Titles for any new trust assets; and Proof for any assets removed from the trust.
-Income-Only Trust The trustee must report the amount of the trust corpus at the time of the renewal and provide both of the following: Trust account records showing the actual trust income and disbursements since the last renewal; and A completed IOT Anticipated Disbursements form (DE-313) for the next 12 months.
+Type of Trust Requirements Trusts for a Person Under Age 65 with a Disability The trustee must report any changes to the trust corpus and provide all of the following documents: OR Trust account records showing the actual trust income and disbursements since the last renewal; Pooled Trust income and dispuisements since the last renewal, A report of expected trust income and disbursements over the next twelve months, using the Special Treatment Trust Anticipated Disbursements (DE-312) form; Titles for any new trust assets; and Proof for any assets removed from the trust.
+Income-Only Trust The trustee must report the amount of the trust corpus at the time of the renewal and provide both of the following: Trust account records showing the actual trust income and disbursements since the last renewal; and A completed Income Only Trust Anticipated Disbursements (DE-313) form for the next 12 months.